Naiiidz/Math-2B/README.md

   - General solution formula: x = x_p + z
   - How to interpret solution spaces geometrically

-🧠 Study Philosophy
-These notes emphasize:
-- Intuition before formalism
-- Examples before abstraction
-- Connections to engineering and real-world systems
-- Clear explanations of why theorems matter

 📄 PDF Version
 The full PDF of these notes is included in this repository:
 [Math_2B.pdf](Math_2B.pdf)

-How to use these notes
+How I would use these notes
-- Read the intuition and worked examples first, then review formal definitions.
+- Read the concepts, then work on examples first, then review formal definitions.
 - Attempt the self-check questions and reproduce example calculations by hand.
 - Use the PDF for offline study and this repo for quick lookups.

-If you'd like this README expanded with a linked table of contents, usage examples, or licensing information, open an issue or submit a PR.